maduwatas/Vin-HkE/README.md

     </tr>
 </table>

 You can decide use Vinapp directly like workout executor.
 Vinapp have a powerful simulator and complex workout executor that you can use in karoo.
 No sensor linking is necesary.
 Vinapp implements Karoo extensions to read data from sensors linked to karoo in a transparent way.

-Vinapp can manage smart trainers to executing workouts un ERG mode or simulating your favorite traks from gpx files or from its library.
+Vinapp can manage smart trainers to executing workouts in ERG mode or simulating your favorite traks, from gpx files or from its library.
+In order to Vinapp take the control of your smart trainer you must link it to Vinapp by pushing antenne button inside its workout executor, or its tracks simulator.
+Take the control of smart trainers is not possible thoug Extensions SDK.

 Vinapp has advanced statistics to track your training loads and plan your fitness peak accordingly.
 Vin Hke + Vinapp is a winner combo for karoo.